-Section 6.1.2 Third paragraphDeleted "will be" Added "may be up to one and one-halfNYISO Services Tariff)" Deleted "based on the tablepro-rated on a daily basis." · Attachment M Accepted as new Attachment.
+Section 6.1.2 Third paragraph • Deleted "will be" Deleted "will be" Added "may be up to one and one-half NVISO Services Tariff)" Added "may be up to one and one-halfNYISO Services Tariff)" Deleted "based on the table, pre-rated on a daily basis."
+Deleted "based on the tablepro-rated on a daily basis."
+Attachment M Accepted as new Attachment.
 6.1 08/28/2006 Section 4.9.2 (In response to a 6/29/06 order, NYISO filed on 8/28/06 compliance changes to its Installed Capacity Manual to improve the transparency of the external ICAP imports rights allocation procedures.)
 Under "Request" added, "by facsimile" and "(at the number listed below)" Added entire section labeled "Determination of Start Time for Submission of Requests."
 Under "Contents of Requests" added, "NYISO Fax Machine" Under "Priority" added in first paragraph the sentence starting with "The start time for these time periods" through "rejected upon expiration of that time period."
 Also added entire second paragraph.
-Under "Priority" deleted entire paragraph starting with "If a request is resubmitted for any reason" 6.0 04/06/2006 Section 4 5.0 01/00/2000 Substantial changes made to this section regarding revised procedures for intermittent power resources, limited control run-of-river hydro resources, and special case resources.
+Under "Priority" deleted entire paragraph starting with "If a request is resubmitted for any reason" 6.0 04/06/2006 Section 4 Substantial changes made to this section regarding revised procedures for intermittent power resources, limited control run-of-river hydro resources, and special case resources.
 Included capacity limited resources to the manual, and made DMNC clarifications throughout the manual.
 Added footnote "NYISO note: To the extent the addition of this deferral to the beginning of the Summer 2007 Capability Period conflicts with the requirements of §5.12.11(a) of the Services Tariff, the NYISO and the Market Participants are obligated to comply with the tariff."
 Removed Section 4.3.1 and 4.4.5 on "Interruptible Load Resources" (intentionally left blank so as not to disturb surrounding numbering) Section 5.5 Added footnote "In the Automated ICAP Market System, each ICAP Demand Curve is represented by a piece-wise linear function (step function).
 Each linear segment has a length of 0.1 MW and a price as calculated based on the slope of the Demand Curve."
 Added footnote "A peaking unit is defined as the unit with technology that results in the lowest fixed costs and highest variable costs among all other units' technology that are economically viable."
-Removed references to "GT" with "peaking unit" Section 5.6 Section 5.6.5 - Deleted from first bullet "A peaking unit is defined as the unit with technology that results in the lowest fixed costs and highest variable costs among all other units' technology that are economically viable;" 5.5 02/06/2006 Section 5.7 0.0 02,00,2000 Updated table "Levelized Peaking Unit Costs" under heading Supplemental Supply Fee to conform with the FERC Demand Curve Order dated April 21, 2005.
+Removed references to "GT" with "peaking unit" Section 5.6 Section 5.6.5 - Deleted from first bullet "A peaking unit is defined as the unit with technology that results in the lowest fixed costs and highest variable costs among all other units' technology that are economically viable;" 5.5 02/06/2006 Section 5.7 3.0 22,00,200 Updated table "Levelized Peaking Unit Costs" under heading Supplemental Supply Fee to conform with the FERC Demand Curve Order dated April 21, 2005.